FaisalAlsharari/project-1-prompt/README.md

 4. As a user, I should not be able to click the same square twice
 5. As a user, I should be shown a message when I win, lose or tie
-6. As a user, I should not be able to continue playing once I win, lose, or tie [ x ] As a user, I should be able to play the game again without refreshing the page -[x] As a user, I should be able to play sounds when clicking sound button -[x] As a user, I should be able to mute sounds when clicking mute button
+6. As a user, I should not be able to continue playing once I win, lose, or tie
+7. As a user, I should be able to play the game again without refreshing the page
+8. As a user, I should be able to play sounds when clicking sound button
+- [x] As a user, I should be able to mute sounds when clicking mute button